-The right soundtrack helps me pace battle scenes and take the quieter scenes slow and delicately.
+The right soundtrack helps me pace battle scenes and take the quieter scenes slowly and delicately.
 As I wrote Falcon’s Shadow, my workspace swirled with evocative arrangements from Game of Thrones, Inception, Braveheart, the Grey, and the instrumental soundtrack to one of my favourite films ever, Point Break.

 I recently discovered exceptional singer-songwriter Ruelle (Maggie Eckford), thanks to the Toronto Raptors Championship Game Six Hype Video (which still gives me goosebumps).
-Her hauntingly beautiful songs lend themselves well to emotionally-charged scenes.
+Her hauntingly beautiful songs lend themselves well to emotionally charged scenes.

 Music inspires work that reflects deeply felt, nuanced sentiments.
 The result is often more authentic prose.

 Most of all, music can promote divergent thinking, a keystone of creativity.

 Write.
 Write some more.
 Free-write.
 Brainstorm.
 Accept shitty first drafts.